 From almost every article I’ve read, the average is between 2500 and 3000 disposable ones a year.

-When should you start stocking up?
+When should you start stocking up on diapers?

 This is the one question I hear a lot - when should you start stocking up?

 I hesitate to give a one size fits all answer for this.
 When you are pregnant, you may see a great deal that you just can't pass up.
 I know I did a few times!
 Because we knew which brand we liked with Jack, it was a little easier for me to justify stocking up before Oliver was born.

 I don't think I would stock up on sizes beyond one before your baby is born, just in case the kind you get don't work with your baby (either the fit, skin sensitivities, etc).

 After your baby is born though and you get a good idea of how they seem to be growing, their body type, etc., I would say go at it!
 No trouble in stocking up.